JP Morgan lifts Harmony Gold Mining Company Limited [HMY] price estimate. Who else is bullish?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for HMY.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Harmony Gold Mining Company Limited go to 0.00%.

-There are presently around $708 million, or 27.90% of HMY stock, in the hands of institutional investors.
-The top three institutional holders of HMY stocks are: VAN ECK ASSOCIATES CORP with ownership of 61,911,408, which is approximately 5.842% of the company’s market cap and around 15.10% of the total institutional ownership; EXOR CAPITAL LLP, holding 17,620,729 shares of the stock with an approximate value of $87.75 million in HMY stocks shares; and DIMENSIONAL FUND ADVISORS LP, currently with $35.55 million in HMY stock with ownership of nearly -3.015% of the company’s market capitalization.
+There are presently around $876 million, or 27.60% of HMY stock, in the hands of institutional investors.
+The top three institutional holders of HMY stocks are: VAN ECK ASSOCIATES CORP with ownership of 56,374,477, which is approximately -8.943% of the company’s market cap and around 15.10% of the total institutional ownership; AQR CAPITAL MANAGEMENT LLC, holding 20,446,274 shares of the stock with an approximate value of $114.09 million in HMY stocks shares; and EXOR CAPITAL LLP, currently with $98.32 million in HMY stock with ownership of nearly 50.492% of the company’s market capitalization.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.